 7. Whitnall Park Hill

 Just to the north, there is a smaller hill that’s ideal for any younger sledders or more apprehensive adventurers.
 There happens to be an excellent golf course at Whitnall Park as well.
-Lucky for sledders, the cushy clubhouse turns into a warming shelter in the winter months.
+Lucky for sledders, the cushy clubhouse becomes a warming shelter in winter.
 Here you’ll be able to enjoy a cozy fire, hot chocolate, and lots of tasty snacks.

 - Address: 5879 S 92nd St, Franklin